 - Bicyclists should use hand signals when turning so that other users of the road know the bicyclists intent.

 Things bicyclists need to watch out for include:

 - Drivers exiting parked cars and opening their doors in the path of a bicyclist.

 - Drivers making left or right-hand turns in front of a bicyclist.

 - Drivers passing and leaving less than three feet between the bicyclist and the motorist.

 It is encouraging to see a focus on safety of bicyclists.
 Both motorists and bicyclists benefit from greater knowledge and awareness and appropriate driving behaviors.
 The results of bicycle vehicle collisions can be so severe and catastrophic, that all efforts to increase safety are to be applauded.

-If you were injured in a bicycle accident, or someone you love was killed, please contact the personal injury the Blumenshine Law Group for a free consultation with one of our experienced bicycle injury attorneys.
+If you were injured in a bicycle accident, or someone you love was killed, please contact the attorneys at the Blumenshine Law Group for a free consultation with one of our experienced bicycle injury attorneys.